Khushi1330/Calc/README.md

 # Calc
-This repository consist of my all frontend codes
+This repository consist of my all frontend codes.